Year of NPD launch: 2009

 - Strengthening of transboundary water cooperation with Kyrgyzstan and Afghanistan.

-Since the launch of the NPD, the following meetings and missions have been taking place to assist Armenia in the NPD process:
+Since the launch of the NPD, the following meetings and missions have been taking place to assist Tajikistan in the NPD process:

 - Technical workshop on water pricing: 25-26 June 2013, Dushanbe